OrdinaryMagician/stinger_m/ItemLore.md

 recreate Unreal 1 maps.

 This mod's version of the Translator has additional features:
-- Vertical scrolling for long messages, just use the up/down arrow keys
+- Vertical scrolling for long messages, just use the up/down arrow keys, mouse wheel or drag along the bar.
-- Toggling hint display, press page down if there's a glowing icon on the bottom right.
-Press page up to return to the message.
+- Toggling hint display, if there's a glowing icon on the bottom right, press page down or click on it.
+Press page up / click on the bottom left to return to the message.
-- Going through previous messages, by pressing left / right.
+- Going through previous messages, by pressing left / right or clicking the arrows next to the page numbers.

 ## Amplifier